emberjs/data/guides/the-manual/misc/typescript/why-brands.md

-# EmberData's Types Strategy
+# WarpDrive's Types Strategy

-If you previously used the EmberData types provided by DefinitelyTyped, one MASSIVE difference you will notice immediately is that EmberData does not use any registries for types.
+If you previously used the EmberData types provided by DefinitelyTyped, one MASSIVE difference you will notice immediately is that WarpDrive does not use any registries for types.

-Instead, EmberData uses Symbol keys to brand objects with additional type information.
+Instead, WarpDrive uses Symbol keys to brand objects with additional type information.

 For example: